Jaiganesh5/messenger/README.md

-# messenger
+# Messenger

-A new Flutter project.
+A chat application by using Flutter.

 ## Getting Started